kekyo/IL2C/docs/getting-started.md

 Open project file (GettingStartedIL2CMain.vcxproj) and edit directly below (because it's easy way):

 1. Add "AdditionalIncludeDirectories" property each descendant ItemDefinitionGroup/ClCompile elements.
-We have to do it because the VC++ compiler requires referring IL2C runtime header files and translated header files.
+We have to do it because the VC++ compiler requires referring both IL2C runtime header files and translated header files.

 ```xml
 <ItemDefinitionGroup Condition="..."> <!-- each conditions -->